revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/NumbersAndStrings.md

 Reason:

-- If we use String , with every modification and concatenation operation, a new String is formed as String is immutable.
-It will lead to the memory allocation issues.
+- If we use String , with every modification and concatenation operation, a new String is formed as String is immutable.It will lead to the memory allocation issues.
 - StringBuilder cannot be used as it is not synchronized, i.e., thread-safe.

  </blockquote>